justingreerbbi/Reaper-Mesh/README.md

 Out of the box, all messages are **AES-encrypted**.
 While this initial encryption is device-side, future versions will offload encryption to dedicated cryptographic modules for improved security.

-Thanks to message fragmentation and reassembly, messages of virtually any length can be transmitted.
-Payloads are split, encrypted, and reassembled seamlessly.
-For example, a 3KB image was successfully sent over LoRa — albeit slowly — proving this firmware's support for large data transfers.
+Thanks to built-in message fragmentation and reassembly, payloads of virtually any length can be transmitted.
+Messages are split, encrypted, and seamlessly reconstructed on the receiving end.
+For example, a 3KB image was successfully transmitted over LoRa — albeit slowly — demonstrating the system’s capability to handle large data.

-The firmware only support serial connection at the moment but as mentioned above, there are plans to integrate this into a mobile app as well as a self hosted message server possibly.
-I build this because I don't like feature creep or bloated software and I want to keep it simple.
-I do realize that even as simple as this is, it still may be complicated for the average user.
-I plan to tackle this hurdle once I iron out the system logic.
+Currently, the firmware supports only serial communication.
+However, as noted earlier, future updates will introduce support for a companion mobile app and potentially a self-hosted message server.
+I built this firmware with simplicity in mind — avoiding feature creep and unnecessary bloat.
+That said, I acknowledge that even a minimalist design like this may still pose a learning curve for some users.
+Once the core system logic is finalized, I plan to improve usability for broader accessibility.

 Regarding mesh networking: the current implementation is single-hop, but full mesh functionality is a top priority for the next major update.
 Mesh networking is essential — and it’s coming, I promise.